 “Patients with an ejection fraction greater than 0.30 and CCS class III or IV angina that is refractory to maximal medical therapy.
 These patients should have reversible ischemia of the left ventricular free wall and coronary artery disease corresponding to the regions of myocardial ischemia.
 In all regions of the myocardium, the coronary disease must not be amendable to CABG or percutaneous transluminal angioplasty either as a result of (1) severe diffuse disease, (2) lack of suitable targets for complete revascularization, or (3) lack of suitable conduits for complete revascularization.”

-This recommendation was based on data derived from multiple randomized clinical trials.
+This recommendation was based on data derived from multiple RCTs.
 There were no class I recommendations for TMR combined with CABG.
 There was 1 class IIa recommendation, which defined conditions for which there is conflicting evidence or a divergence of opinion but for which the weight of evidence or opinion is in favor of usefulness or efficacy.
 The class IIa recommendation is as follows:

 “Patients with angina (Class I-IV) in whom CABG is the standard of care who also have at least one accessible and viable ischemic region with demonstrable coronary artery disease that cannot be bypassed either because of (1) severe diffuse disease, (2) lack of suitable targets for complete revascularization, or (3) lack of suitable conduits for complete revascularization.”

-This recommendation was based on data derived from a single randomized trial (19) and data from a Society of Thoracic Surgeons National Cardiac Database.
-(9) These two class I and class IIa recommendations are essentially consistent with the indications considered medically necessary in this policy for open TMR.
+This recommendation was based on data derived from a single randomized trial23 and data from a Society of Thoracic Surgeons National Cardiac Database.9 These 2 class I and class IIa recommendations are essentially consistent with the indications considered medically necessary in this policy for open TMR.

-In 2009, the National Institute for Health and Clinical Excellence (NICE) issued guidance on TMR (23) and PTMR (24) based on a 2008 systematic review by Campbell et al, noted above.
-(13) The NICE guidance on TMR states, “Current evidence on transmyocardial laser revascularization for refractory angina pectoris shows no efficacy, based on objective measurements of myocardial function and survival.
+In 2009, the National Institute for Health and Clinical Excellence (NICE) issued guidance on TMR24 and PTMR25 based on a 2008 systematic review by Campbell et al, noted earlier.13 The NICE guidance on TMR states, “Current evidence on transmyocardial laser revascularization for refractory angina pectoris shows no efficacy, based on objective measurements of myocardial function and survival.
 Current evidence on safety suggests that the procedure may pose unacceptable risk.
 Therefore, this procedure should not be used.”
 The 2009 NICE guidance for PTMR states, “Current evidence on percutaneous laser revascularization for refractory angina pectoris shows no efficacy and suggests that the procedure may pose unacceptable safety risks.
-Therefore, this procedure should not be used.”

 Medicare National Coverage